nalgeon/sqlpkg/README.md

 Here is what you can do from here:

 -   Search the registry at [sqlpkg.org](https://sqlpkg.org/).
--   Install extensions using the [sqlpkg](https://github.com/nalgeon/sqlpkg-cli) package manager.
+-   Install extensions using the [package manager](https://github.com/nalgeon/sqlpkg-cli).
--   Add your own package to the registry.
+-   Add [your own package](spec.md) to the registry.

 Note that you don't have to add your package to the registry for `sqlpkg` to work with it — it will work just fine with your own repo (see the `sqlpkg` documentation for details).
 Adding your package to the registry is completely optional.